antoniogarrote/levanzo/README.md

 ### 1. Setting up your API namespace

 One of the main problems with API specification languages like RAML or OpenAPI is that they use flat namespaces and plain strings as identifiers.
-This makes very difficult to achieve certain use cases like re-using API descriptions or extending the specification.
+This makes it very difficult to achieve certain use cases like re-using API descriptions or extending the specification.

-Levanzo on the other hand uses [Hydra](http://www.hydra-cg.com/spec/latest/core/) as its specification 'vocabulary' that has at its core the RDF data model.
-This means that identifiers for every single element in the API descriptions are namespaced and uniquely identified by an URI.
+Levanzo uses [Hydra](http://www.hydra-cg.com/spec/latest/core/) as its specification 'vocabulary'.
+Hydra has at its core the RDF data model.
+This means that identifiers for every single element in the API description are namespaced and uniquely identified by URIs.
 This also means that you can re-use the terms and meaning of other vocabularies in your API.

-For example, you could (and should if the meaning matches your application domain) use terms from the Schema.org vocabulary to build the resources of your API.
+For example, you could (and you should if the semantics matches your application domain) use terms from the Schema.org vocabulary to build the resources of your API.

-The trade-off of using URIs as identifiers instead of strings is that it they are more verbose and working with then can become quite cumbersome.
+The trade-off of using URIs as identifiers instead of strings is that they are more verbose and working with them can become quite cumbersome.

-Levanzo includes some functions in the namespace `levanzo.namespaces` to make it easier to work with URIs in the API specification as well as to work with [compact URIs](https://www.w3.org/TR/curie/) or CURIEs that can reduce the complexity of dealing with URIs as identifiers.
+Levanzo includes some functions in the namespace `levanzo.namespaces` to make it easier to work with URIs in the API specification, as well as to work with [compact URIs](https://www.w3.org/TR/curie/) or CURIEs.
+This functionality can reduce the complexity of dealing with URIs as identifiers.

 Setting up the name-spaces for the vocabularies you are going to use in your API should be the first task you need to address when working with Levanzo.